edelgrace/blog/content/post/2013-11-04-seriously-cant-get-over-gold.md

   - rwby

 ---
 I have been listening to "Gold" by Jeff & Casey Lee Williams nonstop all day.
 I just love it.
 It makes me want to dance around and sing.
 It also makes me feel very warm and fuzzy inside.
 It's been a while since I've listened to a song that makes me that gushy.
 I just can't get over the funky discos vibe.
-Those guitar licks and the strings and Casey's voice&#8230; It's seriously too much to love!
+Those guitar licks and the strings and Casey's voice...
+It's seriously too much to love!

 On another note, man, I'm already finding that writing a blog post everyday is hard.
 I don't have any topics!
 I guess I could do a reflection each day and record what happened explicitly.
 I've always loved reading diaries that recounted events.
 In fact, that's mostly what I've been defining a blog as: recounting my days.